 Top Things to Do

-- Snorkel.
-Snorkeling and diving are probably the most popular things to do at Nha Trang.
+- Snorkel - Snorkeling and diving are probably the most popular things to do at Nha Trang.
 Tread a little offshore and there are islands which offer both activities.
-Best to avoid the windy season (October and December) though.
-Nha Trang is a great location for seeing some underwater life, however even better if you want to get a scuba certificate.
+It’s best to avoid the windy season (October and December) though.
+Nha Trang is a great location for seeing some underwater life, however it’s even better if you want to get a scuba certificate.

-- Set sail.
-There are plenty to go around here and plenty more boat companies who offer boat trips.
-It is an opportunity to see the different islands off of the mainland and usually will include snorkeling, a visit to an aquarium and fish farm plus plenty of boat grub and alcohol.
-Generally aimed towards the 18 to 30 crowd, shop around so you can find one boat trip that suits you best.
-Ideal if you want to see more of Nha Trang than just the mainland.
+- Set sail - There are plenty of places to go around here and plenty more boat companies who offer boat trips.
+It is an opportunity to see the different islands off of the mainland and a trip will usually will include snorkeling, a visit to an aquarium and fish farm plus plenty of boat grub and alcohol.
+These tours are generally aimed towards the 18 to 30 crowd.
+Shop around so you can find one boat trip that suits you best.
+This is ideal if you want to see more of Nha Trang than just the mainland.

-- Po Nagar.
-Dedicated to Yan Po Nagar, the goddess of the country, the temple tower was founded sometime before 781 AD and therefore plays a big part in the history and archaeology of the country.
+- Visit Po Nagar - Dedicated to Yan Po Nagar, the goddess of the country, the temple tower was founded sometime before 781 AD and therefore plays a big part in the history and archaeology of the country.
 With being up a mountain, you get a good view of the beautiful landscapes of Nha Trang.

-- Beaches.
-If you want a change from the Nha Trang beach, Bai Dai beach or Long Beach is nearby and stretches for 6 miles of gorgeous white sand.
+- Lounge on the Beaches - If you want a change from the Nha Trang beach, Bai Dai beach or Long Beach is nearby and stretches for six miles of gorgeous white sand.
 It has a relaxed, breezy atmosphere with little cafes and restaurants gracing its shores and serving seafood.
 Watch your stuff when you go swimming as thieves are known to steal stuff.

-- Long Son Pago.
-Long Son Pago, founded in the late 19th century, is home to a 79ft tall, white Buddha.
+- See the Buddha at Long Son Pago - Long Son Pago, founded in the late 19th century, is home to a 79 ft tall, white Buddha.
 Seated atop the hill, the pagoda is an historical artifact built to honor monks and nuns who died protesting against the Diem government.
 The place also as sweeping views of Nha Trang City.

-- Yang Bay.
-Yang Bay is a charming excursion from Nha Trang.
+- Head to Yang Bay - Yang Bay is a charming excursion from Nha Trang.
 Once you get here, you will find three different sets of falls; Yang Bay, Yang Khang and Ho Cho.
 However, once you get to Yang Bay it is a matter of climbing to discover all three of these waterfalls.
 Surrounded by dense forestation and mountainous terrain, it is slightly off the beaten track and a good area to visit when you want to leave the crowds of the beach.

-- Hot Springs.
-Hot springs and mud bathing are popular in Nha Trang.
+- Relax in the Hot Springs - Hot springs and mud bathing are popular in Nha Trang.
 A relaxing past-time, the mud claims to have somewhat healing powers with the mud formed from rocks and volcanic ash.

-- Cho Dam Market.
-For an authentic Nha Tran shopping experience, there is no better place than Cho Dam open air market.
-With vendor stalls selling fresh produce or the catch of the day and everything from fake designer gear to watches; it is highly recommended that you put your bargaining hat on and see what kind of bargains you can find!
+- Shop in Cho Dam Market - For an authentic Nha Tran shopping experience, there is no better place than Cho Dam open air market.
+With vendors selling fresh produce, the catch of the day, and everything from fake designer gear to watches, I highly recommended that you put your bargaining hat on and see what kind of bargains you can find!